 - MDF & HDPEiolp;’./;

 Two young people from our church are getting married this weekend, and here’s a quick sign that I whipped up for the wedding.
 A nice v-carve bit and a few simple toolpaths made this a five minute job.
 I’ll be using the best table saw to help make it go faster.
-If you are looking for a great table saw then check out these table saw reviews.
+If you are looking for a great table saw and sharp chainsaw chains then check out these table saw reviews.
 Painting it will take more time than cutting it.
 When I first started messing around with this CNC machine, it seemed like everything it did could have been done faster by hand.
 Now that I’ve figured out my process a bit better, it’s obvious that the bottleneck was me.

 A couple of weeks ago I got to design the main poster for the annual Remembering WWII event in Linden, TN.
 This is a local event organized by some good friends, and lots of folks from our church participate in it.
 Its main purpose is to honor WWII veterans, and let them teach important lessons from that war.
 There’s live music, lots of vintage vehicles, and an ever-growing battle re-enactment.
 I was really happy to get to work on this poster, and I gave it a late 1930s Art Deco style.